ArcticXO/arcticxo/README.md

 <section>
   <h2>🤝 Connect with me </h2>
  <p>You can get in touch with me using one of the following links below.
-I'm usually most active on X, so shoot me a message on there for the fastest response</p>
+I'm usually most active on X, so shoot me a DM for the fastest response</p>
   <div style="padding: 20px; text-align: left;">
     <ul>
       <li><a href="https://www.linkedin.com/in/ali-al-abdullah-1b4352212/" target="_blank">🔗 LinkedIn</a></li>